litmuschaos/v1-litmus-docs/docs/container-kill.md

 - Follow the steps in the sections below to prepare the ChaosEngine & execute the experiment.

-### Prepare ChaosEngine

-- Provide the application info in `spec.appinfo`
-- Override the experiment tunables if desired

 ### Prepare chaosServiceAccount

 - Use this sample RBAC manifest to create a chaosServiceAccount in the desired (app) namespace.
 This example consists of the minimum necessary role permissions to execute the experiment.